jordankbartos/PokerCalc/README.md

 <h1> PokerCalc </h1>
 A C++ console application that helps friends settle their poker debts at the end of a friendly game.
+The objective of the program is to determine which payments need to be made between players at the end of a night of poker such that the fewest number of transactions are made and all of the players pay what they owe or are paid what they are owed.

 [Try it on Repl.it here](https://repl.it/@jonnydmobile/PokerCalc)